MiaMiya/tweet_classification/reports/README.md

 >
 > Answer:

-We attempted to make use of DVC, however it turned to be unnecessary for our project since there is no changes in data over time and therefore no need for versioning.
-That being said, in the case where we would continuously require new tweet examples then we would definately used DVC to keep track of which version of data when retraining the model.
+We attempted to make use of DVC, however it turned out to be unnecessary for our project since there are no changes in data over time and therefore no need for versioning.
+That being said, in the case where we would continuously require new tweets or data in general that would most likely lead to model decay over time, retraining is required.
+When that happens, we will definitely used DVC to keep track of data versions so we make sure to retrain the model on the updated dataset, as well as keeping previous version in case the retrained model fails.

 ### Question 11